Amirboroomand/php-language-programming/README.md

 }

 For every loop iteration, the value of the current array element is assigned to $value and the array pointer is moved by one, until it reaches the last array element.

+Examples
+The following example will output the values of the given array ($colors):